rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 Microbiome Helper provides several scripts for converting BIOM files into STAMP including those from PICRUSt.

+We first need to reset our PYTHONPATH back to the default BIOM version.

+    export PYTHONPATH=

 First, we can use STAMP with the corrected OTU table by first converting it using the Microbiome Helper script:

     biom_to_stamp.py -m taxonomy otus_corrected.biom > otus_corrected.spf

 Alternatively, we can convert the BIOM file containing the PICRUSt KO predictions into a STAMP profile file: